-Through the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs, NIEHS supports small businesses in the development of innovative applications to translate and communicate environmental health research to improve public health.
+Through the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs, NIEHS supports small businesses in the development of innovative applications to transform, translate, and communicate environmental health research to improve public health.

 NIEHS SBIR/STTR program areas include:

-- New applications for nanotechnology to address environmental health issues, as well as methods to quantitate engineered nanomaterials in the environment and in humans
+- New applications for nanotechnology to address environmental health issues as well as methods and technologies to assess exposures to engineered nanomaterials.

-For additional NIEHS SBIR/STTR application resources, visit www.niehs.nih.gov/sbir.
+For additional NIEHS SBIR/STTR application resources, visit the SBIR/STTR Grant Mechanisms and Guidelines page.

-Technology Transfer and Communication for Environmental Health Science
+Technology Innovation, Transfer, Commercialization, and Communication for Environmental Health Science

 Daniel T. Shaughnessy, Ph.D.